View Dawn Kimmel's Obituary on RepublicanHerald.com and share memories

 In addition to her parents, Dawn was preceded in death by her husband, Guy, in 1998; a son, Robert Kimmel; two daughters, Teresa Neiman and Lori Laing.

 A Celebration of Dawn's life will be held at 11 a.m.
 Saturday, Aug.
-29, at the Chapel of Dimon Funeral Home Inc. with Rev. Maureen Duffy-Guy officiating.
-Visitation will be from 10:30-11 a.m. at the chapel.
+29, at the Chapel of Dimon Funeral Home Inc. with the Rev. Maureen Duffy-Guy officiating.
+Visitation will be from 10:30 to 11 a.m. at the chapel.
 Burial will be private in St. Matthew's Cemetery, Fearnot.
 Memorial donations in Dawn's name can be made to Trinity United Church of Christ, 446 E. Grand Ave., Tower City, PA 17980.
 To send condolences to the family, please visit www.dimonfuneralhome.com.

 Published in Republican & Herald on Aug.
 22, 2020